Our research is editorially independent but we may earn a commission for purchases made through our links.

 Lamoille Canyon, located in the Ruby Mountains near Elko, is known as the “Grand Canyon” of Nevada.
 The Lamoille Canyon Scenic Drive is one of the best drives in the state, with the 12-mile drive whisking travelers away to 8,800 feet following a sheer-walled canyon flushed with brilliant wildflowers in the summer and spectacular colors in the fall.
 On your way to the top, don’t miss the Lamoille Glacier Overlook where you can view the results of two 1,000-foot-thick glaciers that were carved out of the U-shaped canyon over 250,000 years ago.
 You’ll have a prime spot for viewing the rugged glaciated peaks that soar overhead at up to 11,249 feet in elevation.
 This hiker’s paradise boasts more than 100 miles of trails, including an easy two-mile trek to Island Lake.
 Camping, picnicking, mountain biking and backpacking are just a few of the other outdoor activities available here.

-Great Basin National Park, Baker, Nevada
+Great Basin National Park, Baker

 Great Basin National Park is one of the least-visited and most remote national parks – even more reason to go, with hiking trails to pristine mountain lakes and ancient pine forests where you can walk for hours without seeing another soul.
 Located on the eastern border of Nevada, 250 miles from Salt Lake City and 320 miles from Las Vegas, its isolation and desert air also mean you can enjoy some of the darkest night skies in the continental U.S, with meteors, millions of stars and five planets all coming into view.
 Rising for more than 13,000 feet out of a massive 200,000-square-mile basin, Wheeler Peak offers another attraction to visitors with its unique ecosystem.
-Here, alpine forest meets high desert, and adds a limestone cave to the mix.
+Here, alpine forest meets high desert and adds a limestone cave to the mix.
 Lehman Caves, a beautiful marble cave ornately decorated with stalactites, stalagmites, flowstone, popcorn and more than 300 rare shield formations, can be visited with a guided tour.

 Spencer Hot Springs

-Tucked within the Big Smoky Valley about 20 miles southeast of Austin in Central Nevada, Spencer Hot Springs is hidden in the terrain that looks as if it’s just another sea of sagebrush.
+Tucked within the Big Smoky Valley about 20 miles southeast of Austin in Central Nevada, Spencer Hot Springs is a top weekend getaway in Nevada.
+It’s hidden in the terrain that looks as if it’s just another sea of sagebrush.
 Although more and more travelers are discovering this fabulous geothermal hotspot, the remote location still keeps most people away, which is the key to the level of relaxation found here.
 This cluster of natural hot springs sits on public land, and some of its enthusiasts have made significant improvements to the area over the years to create more comfortable bathing holes.
 Most of the baths are made from cattle troughs, with props built for the water to filter inside the tub.
 The largest “bath” contains water of about 140 degrees.
 Enjoy a good soak and then retire to your tent, camper or RV for an especially peaceful night’s rest.

 Ward Charcoal Ovens State Historic Park

 Ward Charcoal Ovens State Historic Park, located in the Egan Mountain Range south of Ely, is best-known for its six beehive-shaped historic charcoal ovens.
-The ovens offered a more efficient way to reduce the areas abundance of pinyon pine and juniper into charcoal, in operation from 1876 to 1979, the silver boom years for the Ward mines.
+The ovens offered a more efficient way to reduce the area’s abundance of pinyon pine and juniper into charcoal, in operation from 1876 to 1979, the silver boom years for the Ward mines.
 After their function as charcoal ovens ended, they were used to shelter prospectors and stockmen during inclement weather.
 They also developed a reputation as a hideout for stagecoach bandits.
 In addition to the historic site, the park also offers hiking, picnicking and camping as well as being home to a variety of wildlife, including deer, elk, mountain lion, bobcat, coyote and fox.

 Cathedral Gorge State Park